isometriks/twig-ruby/README.md

 ```

 Since Twig can support layouts through inheritance, you may not want to use layouts anymore as this is
-something you can do in every template with `{% extends 'layouts/base.html.twig' %}` - You can disabled
+something you can do in every template with `{% extends 'layouts/base.html.twig' %}` - You can disable
 rails layouts globally with `layout false` in your `ApplicationController`

 ```ruby